qouteall/qouteall-blog/blog/2025/About circular reference.md

 The best solution is to clearly avoid circular dependency.
 If that circular dependency initialization is really necessary, make initialization run asynchronously (don't block service starting) and use retrying.

+## Memory leak even when using GC

+In C/C++ if developer forgets freeing then it memory leaks.
+This is mostly solved by tracing GC.

+However it's still possible to leak memory in GC.
+You can keep adding things into a container and never remove.
+GC won't collect that because that data is still referenced.

+Rice's theorem tells that it's impossible to reliably tell whether program will use a piece of data (unless in trivial case).
+If an object is unreachable from GC roots, then it obviously won't be used.
+But if some data won't be used, it may be still referenced.
+This is the case that tracing GC cannot handle.

 ## Circular reference in math

 ### Circular proof